amake/orgro-app-landing-page/_pages/faq.md

 ## Granting permissions

-To allow Orgro to resolve a relative link to another Org Mode file, you must grant Orgro directory access permissions.
+To allow Orgro to resolve a link to another Org Mode file, you must grant Orgro directory access permissions.

-When a file contains relative links and Orgro does not yet have the right permissions, a banner will appear at the top of the document prompting you to grant access.
+When a file contains external file links and Orgro does not yet have the right permissions, a banner will appear at the top of the document prompting you to grant access.